 Pulmonary Vein Access and Transseptal Catheterization for Pulmonary Vein Stenosis Management

-Demonstrator: Yunshan Cao and Xuechun Sun.
+Demonstrator: Yunshan Cao, Xuechun Sun and the nurses.

-To begin, assist a patient in lying down on their back [1].
-Connect the monitoring equipment [2].
+To begin, assist a patient in lying down on their back [1]..
 Record the electrocardiogram, heart rate, peripheral oxygen saturation, and blood pressure [3].

-WIDE: Talent assisting the patient to lie down.
-Videographer: In addition to this video shot, please also take a photograph of talent performing this action.
+WIDE: Talent assisting the patient to lie down.C8430 Videographer: In addition to this video shot, please also take a photograph of talent performing this action.
 Make sure that it is at least a half-body shot with the talent's face visible and zoom out so we have room for cropping.

-Talent connecting the monitoring equipment.

-LAB MEDIA: Raw-video-67473-2.1.3.-ECG.mp4 00:00-00:04
+2.1.3.
+C8434

-Next, establish a peripheral venous access line [1].
-Connect it to 500 milliliters of normal saline [2].
+Next, connect 500 milliliters of normal saline to the peripheral venous access line.

-Talent inserting a peripheral venous access line.
+Connect 500 milliliters of normal saline to the peripheral venous access line.
+(C8435) 4

-LAB MEDIA: Raw-video-67473-2.2.2-containing-normal-saline.mp4 00:00-00:04

 Flush all the catheters with heparinized saline to prevent thromboembolic complications [1].